Riccardo Colacito

 Professor of Finance, Sarah Graham Kenan Distinguished Scholar and Faculty Director for the Center for Excellence in Investment Management

 Our faculty supports the Center for Excellence in Investment Management’s research, education and outreach activities.
-Our faculty includes highly renowned research scholars as well as experienced practitioners, representing a robust spectrum of disciplines within the investment management industry, including fundamental analysis in equities and fixed income, capital allocation, alternative investments, quantitative investing and ESG investing.
+Our faculty includes highly renowned research scholars as well as experienced practitioners, representing a robust spectrum of disciplines within the investment management industry, including fundamental analysis in equities and fixed income, capital allocation, alternative investments, and quantitative investing.

 (Select photo to view full profile.)